cbm755/cp_matrices/cp_matrices/README.txt

 TODO: add documentation or clean up an example on how to use these.

-TODO: should also make a ndgrid
+TODO: should also make a ndgrid: started this a bit, not tested yet